CGV-2022/MazeGame/README.md

 Created in three.js.

 To run:
-* Download files and direct to main folder and run on a live server.
+* Download files and direct to main folder and run the index.hhtml on a live server.